iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.health.covid19 5 reviews"/>
 </p>

+> Goff said he had been doing it for a great time to be able and a lot to be desired of as the idea of a lot to see the new place in which he said that it is a lot of people have<br> :date: __2021-01-03 15:14:47__

+> Useful information.
+Good navigation<br> :date: __2021-01-01 03:33:00__

 > VERY Important users carefully read the installation and configuration options to make any necessary adjustments to their device otherwise please assume the App won't function!<br> :date: __2020-12-22 01:15:04__

 > Helpful & informative but information overload at times.<br> :date: __2020-10-26 21:08:54__